simoncarrignon/philtransrsoc-llm-cultevo/README.md

+# Code and Data for paper

+This is a fork of: https://github.com/simoncarrignon/llm-cult-evol

-# Chain transmission with Chat GPT
+## Chain transmission with Chat GPT

+To run the chain experiment, needs of python

-## Install on Debian with venv
+### Install on Debian with venv

 ```bash
 sudo apt install python3.10-venv